paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/ior_results.md

 (misc_5_6_3)=
-### Gamma Bayesian estimator
+## Gamma Bayesian estimator

 The failure rate is no longer considered as a real but as a random variable $\Delta$.

-In the case of the exponential distribution, a natural prior distribution is the Gamma distribution (conjugate of the exponential distribution), see Chapter 7 {numref}`methodologies` for details.
+In the case of the exponential distribution, a natural prior distribution is the Gamma distribution (conjugate of the exponential distribution), see {numref}`methods` for details.

 The {term}`Bayesian inference <Bayesian inference>` estimator is defined as the expected value of the random variable $\Delta$ knowing that a failure has been observed at $t_{1}$, $t_{2}$ … $t_{n}$).
 Then, with a sample encompassing $n$ items and $n$ associated times to failure: